Emmanuel-Osabuehien/AppliedProjectMinorDissertation/README.md

 ## Introduction<a name = "intro"></a>

-Hello, this repository exists to contain the files necessary for my Meal Planning Web Application built using MongoDB, ExpressJS, ReactJS and NodeJS and my dissertation.
+Hello, this repository exists to contain the files necessary for my Meal Planning Web Application built using MongoDB, ExpressJS, ReactJS and NodeJS and my dissertation developed using Latex.

 ## Overview<a name = "overview"></a>